-These are the testimonies and experiences of women and men from the communities CAFOD partners work with.
+These are the testimonies and experiences of women and men from the communities the partners of CIDSE members work with.
 Men don't help their wives at home here, that is not what they are expected to do.
 When they come back from work everything must be ready.
 They just sit, rest and wait for the food and if the food is not ready they hit their wives.
 The women keep working after dinner.
-They take care of the children, do the washing...they still do so many things and keep on going while the men rest.
+They take care of the children, do the washing... they still do so many things and keep on going while the men rest.